 10. Tony Hawk's Pro Skater 2

 Tony Hawk's video games gave a boost to worldwide interest in skateboarding and created a craze for the genre in the gaming scene too, the controls are tight, the arcade style gameplay was addictive and the soundtracks made staying in that world all the more enjoyable.
-All the original THPS games has decent soundtracks, we've picked the second for its tracks by Rage Against the Machine, Anthrax, Powerman 5000 and Papa Roach to name a few.
+All the original THPS games have decent soundtracks, we've picked the second for its tracks by Rage Against the Machine, Anthrax, Powerman 5000 and Papa Roach to name a few.
 It's also a pretty hip-hop game, but that's for another article.

 9. Duke Nukem 3D

-Duke Nukem 3D has you playing as a no bullshit, strapped to the eyeballs beefcake of a man call Duke Nukem who blazes his way through cities shooting up aliens and demons.
+Duke Nukem 3D has you playing as a no bullshit, strapped to the eyeballs beefcake of a man called Duke Nukem who blazes his way through cities, shooting up aliens and demons.
 That's not to say he doesn't find inappropriate times to appreciate the ladies though.
 Duke 3D's soundtrack is hard to forget, especially the intro and will have you head banging from one mission to the next.

 8. KISS: Psycho Circus - The Nightmare Child